Long-Tail vs. Short-Tail Keywords: Finding the Balance for Effective SEO

 Running shoe keyword example on website

-These keywords are particularly effective in blog posts, product descriptions, and specific service pages.
-For instance, a blog post titled Best Running Shoes for Marathon Training can target the long-tail keyword best running shoes for marathon training, appealing to the audience with a clear intent to purchase.
+For instance, a blog post titled Best Running Shoes for Marathon Training targets the long-tail keyword best running shoes for marathon training, attracting visitors with strong purchase intent.

 3.3 Content Distribution